embed-dsp/ed_verilator/README.md

 # Enter the ed_verilator directory.
 cd ed_verilator

-# Clone Verilator repository.
+# Clone the Verilator git repository.
 make clone

-# Pull latest updates from Verilator repository.
+# Pull latest updates from the Verilator git repository.
 make pull

 # Edit the Makefile for selecting the Verilator source version.